Canopus26/Mushrooms-Classifacation/README.md

 # Mushrooms-Classifacation
-Implemented neural network from scratch to classify if Mushrooms is edible or poisonous.
+Implemented neural network from scratch to classify if Mushrooms are edible or poisonous.